Two people sitting at a picnic table on a sunny day at the Selkirk Waterfront

 Linked to the Strategic Plan

-The Recreation Strategy is directly linked to the City’s Strategic Plan and its five priorities, which are a vibrant, safe and healthy community, a strong and stable local economy, safe a sustainable infrastructure, maximum value from community resources and environmental stewardship.
+The Recreation Master Strategy directly links to the City’s Strategic Plan and its five priorities: a vibrant, safe, and healthy community, a strong and stable local economy, safe and sustainable infrastructure, maximum value from community resources, and environmental stewardship.

-Chris Carruthers, the City’s Director of Culture, Recreation and Green Transportation, said the Recreation Strategy looks at more than sports in the City, but arts and culture as well and while recommendations in those areas are made, a strategy specific to arts and culture will also be developed.
-In fact, several other strategies will emerge from the overall Recreation Strategy.
+Chris Carruthers, the City’s Director of Culture, Recreation, and Green Transportation, explained that the Recreation Strategy covers more than sports.
+It also includes arts and culture, with specific strategies for these areas to be developed.
+Several other strategies will emerge from the overall Recreation Strategy.

 “The Recreation Strategy is the pinnacle.
 Other strategies, including one for arts and culture, another for parks, which is currently in the works, and others for pools, athletic fields and arenas, will evolve out of this document,” Carruthers said.